meiti-x/Dashlib.css/README.md

-# Dasherry
+# Dashlib

 > Stylish, modern, compact and powerful front-end library for faster and easier web development.

 see documention >>

-Dasherry came about after I got tired of writing CSS. then i figure out i must write base library that worked with bootstrap sizes , in this library we gather common property that use a lot.
+Dashlib came about after I got tired of writing CSS. then i figure out i must write base library that worked with bootstrap sizes , in this library we gather common property that use a lot.

 completely responsive base on bootstrap v4 grid system 🤩